harini-bioinformatics/GBA1-SNP-Analysis-Molecular-Dynamics/README.md

 ### RMSD
 ![RMSD](rmsd.png)

+RMSD analysis was performed to evaluate the overall structural stability of the protein during the simulation.
+The mutant proteins exhibited higher RMSD values compared to the wild-type, indicating greater structural deviation over time.
+This suggests reduced stability and conformational changes in the protein due to the presence of mutations.

 ### RMSF
 ![RMSF](rmsf.png)

+RMSF analysis was performed to evaluate residue-level flexibility of the protein.
+The mutant variants exhibited higher fluctuations compared to the wild-type protein, indicating increased structural flexibility and potential instability in specific regions.
+This suggests that mutations may disrupt local structural integrity and affect protein function.

 ### Radius of Gyration
 ![Rg](rg.png)

+The radius of gyration was analyzed to assess the compactness of the protein structure during simulation.
+Mutant proteins showed variations in Rg values compared to the wild-type, indicating changes in structural compactness.
+An increase in Rg suggests reduced folding stability and a more expanded protein conformation.

 ### SASA
 ![SASA](sasa.png)

+SASA analysis was conducted to evaluate the surface exposure of the protein to the solvent.
+Mutant structures exhibited altered SASA values, indicating changes in protein folding and exposure of hydrophobic regions.
+This suggests that mutations may lead to destabilization and affect protein–environment interactions.

 ### PCA
 ![PCA](pca.png)
 ![PCA1](pca1.png)

+PCA was performed to study large-scale conformational movements of the protein.
+The projection plots revealed distinct conformational spaces for mutant and wild-type proteins.
+Mutants showed greater conformational variation, indicating altered dynamic behavior and reduced structural stability.

 ### Free Energy Landscape
 ![FEL1](fel1.png)
 ![FEL2](fel2.png)

+The free energy landscape analysis was used to identify stable conformational states of the protein.
+Mutant proteins displayed altered energy minima compared to the wild-type, indicating changes in stability and folding patterns.
+These variations suggest that mutations may shift the protein toward less stable conformations.

+Overall, molecular dynamics analysis indicates that mutations lead to increased flexibility, reduced stability, and altered conformational behavior of the protein.

 ## 📊 Results